ssunbob/PokaPlayer-FrontEnd/README.md

 # PokaPlayer-FrontEnd

 This Branch contain some custom changes based on original master branch.
+* pwa self-host.
+* changed default-font.
+* use thinner pic for default setting.
 ## Usage
-1 install
+1. install

-2 adjust
+2. adjust

-3 build
+3. build

-4 replace all files in the "public" folder in PokaPlayer Project with files in the "dist" folder
+4. replace all files in the "public" folder in PokaPlayer Project with files in the "dist" folder

 > Frontend of PokaPlayer
 ## Screenshot